Skip to Content

 The Toronto Blue Jays start their season every spring, and games are fun to watch even if you’re not a big sports fan (or not a sports fan at all).

-The home opener is fun to check out as well, and if you don’t know what that is, it’s the first game a team plays in their home city!
+The home opener is fun to check out as well, and if you don’t know what that is, it’s the first game a team plays in their home city.

 Rogers Centre in Toronto

-What I love about Jays games is that they’re actually affordable, so even non-sports fans (like me lol) are willing to actually go out to watch a game.
+What I love about Jays games is that they’re actually relatively affordable, so even non-sports fans (like me lol) are willing to actually go out to watch a game.

 It’s always super nice when the roof is off, but if it’s rainy or gloomy (gah spring), the roof will be closed!